A New Method for the Analysis of Signals: The Square Wave Transform (SWT): The SWT as a tool for the analysis of an electroencephalographic signal

 \section{The SWT as a tool for the analysis of an electroencephalographic signal}

-The SWT can be used for the analysis of signals of biomedical interest, such as those of electrocardiograms (ECG), electroencephalograms (EEG), electromiograms (EMG), etc. How to achieve this objective will be explained below.
+The SWT can be used for the analysis of signals of biomedical interest, such as those of electrocardiograms (ECG), electroencephalograms (EEG), electromiograms (EMG), etc.

 Suppose that one has a sequence of 10 values of an electrophysiological signal, such as an electroencephalographic recording.
 To obtain the SWT corresponding to that sequence, the sequence of values is treated the same as was treated, with the same objective (that of obtaining the SWT) the sequence of values $V_1$, $V_2$, $V_3$, \ldots, $V_{10}$, in the system of algebraic equations (2).
 Generally, if one wants to obtain the SWT corresponding to a sequence $V_1$, $V_2$, $V_3$, \ldots, $V_{N}$ of measured values from that recording, that sequence of values is treated the same as the sequence of values $V_1$, $V_2$, $V_3$, \ldots, $V_{N_s}$ is treated, with $N_{s}=N$.
 Let us recall that $V_1$, $V_2$, $V_3$, \ldots, $V_{N_s}$ is a sequence of values of a function which are computed at the midpoints of the $N_{s}$ equal sub-intervals of interval $\Delta t$ for which the function is characterized analytically.

 A sequence of 160 ``samples'' (i.e., measured values) from an electroencephalographic recording is displayed in figure~\ref{f8}.
+The data were taken from the EEG Motor Movement/ Imagery Dataset (tagged MMIDB) in PhysioBank \cite{b5}.
 That recording corresponds to FC5 of run 01 of Subject S001, with a ``sampling'' frequency of 160 Hz.
-The data were taken from the EEG Motor Movement/ Imagery Dataset (tagged MMIDB) in PhysioBank \cite{b5}.

 The sequence of voltage measurements specified in microvolts ($\mathrm{\mu}V$), shown in figure~\ref{f8}, is as follows:

 In figure~\ref{f9}, the SWT is shown for the sequence of 160 ``samples'' (i.e., measured values) of that electroencephalographic recording.